NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 A: ok

-B: so if nums at i is les than can it be equal to?
+B: so if nums at i is less than can it be equal to?

 A: um one thing to remember is that we need to return the index numbers, like an array of index numbers